archie-mckenzie/find-similarities/README.md

 ## How it works

 <ol>
-<li>Uses OpenAI's tiktoken to split the text corpus into paragraph-size chunks.</li>
+<li>Uses NLP to split the text corpus into sentence-size chunks.</li>
-<li>Embeds each chunk with OpenAI's ada-002.
+<li>Embeds each sentence with OpenAI's ada-002.
 </li>
-<li>Calculates vector similarities of each chunk pair.
+<li>Calculates vector similarities of each sentence pair.
 </li>
 <li>Returns the top similarity match.
 In addition, returns any 'outlier' pairs which are 2.7σ above the mean in terms of similarity.
 </li>